Philosophy of sport

 Philosophy of sport is an area of philosophy that seeks to conceptually analyze issues of sport as human activity.
-These issues cover many areas, but fall primarily into five philosophical categories: metaphysics, ethics and moral philosophy, philosophy of law, political philosophy, and aesthetics.
+These issues cover many areas, but fall primarily into five philosophical categories: metaphysics, ethics and moral philosophy, philosophy of law, political philosophy and aesthetics.
 The philosophical perspective on sport originated in Ancient Greece, having experienced a revival in the latter part of the 20th century with the work of Paul Weiss and Howard Slusher.

-A philosophical perspective on sports incorporates its metaphysical relationships with art and play, ethical issues of virtue and fairness and more broadly sociopolitical.
+A philosophical perspective on sports incorporates its metaphysical relationships with art and play, ethical issues of virtue and fairness, and is more broadly sociopolitical.

+History of the philosophy of sport

 Sport and philosophy in ancient Greece

 Ancient Greece is considered the birthplace of both ancient philosophy and Olympic sport.
 Hellenistic philosophies hung great significance on athletic performance.
 A leader's athletic prowess, according to the view of the times, reflected their ability to lead.
 (Games of the Phaeacians in Homer's Odyssey) Sport was seen as an epistemic inquiry, a methodological process by which we learn the objective truth of a person's athletic potential by actualizing it in athletic competition.
 Athletics as a measure of individual worth was seen as a cure to social inequality.
-Sport was even seen as moral education, with Plato advocating the participation of women in sport for their moral enrichment.
+Sport was even seen as moral education, with Plato advocating for the participation of women in sport for their moral enrichment.
 Aristotle emphasized physical activity as an ethical responsibility.